kriti-ss03/Movie-Recommendation-webapp/README.md

 Templating language: EJS
 Backend: Node.js, Express.js
 Api and databas: from TMDB dev community
-Fontawesome and Flaticon: For all the icons in the web app Freepik ans Unsplash: For all the images in the web app
+Postman: to build apis and verify/analyze data for the suggest-me feature Fontawesome and Flaticon: For all the icons in the web app Freepik ans Unsplash: For all the images in the web app